Why is nonprofit advertising important?

 What should you know?

-In 2019, here are what the major trends in digital advertising for the nonprofit sector were:
+Here are the major trends in digital advertising for the nonprofit sector in 2019:

 - Large nonprofits balanced fundraising ad spending between Display ads (35%) and Social Media ads (54%).